Hermes unveils its Paris show, as Ukraine's designers unite

 Elsewhere, Ukraine’s top fashion designers used the platform of Paris Fashion Week to promote their war-battered industry.

-Here are some highlights of the spring-summer 2023 collections in Paris on Saturday:
+Here are some highlights of the day’s spring-summer 2023 collections in Paris:

 HERMES’ SUBTLE STRINGS

-It was the lone crystal, pulsating glowing color, that brought home the Hermes collection’s key idea: Simplicity is powerful.
+The lone pulsating crystal that glowed color from the center of the runway established the collection’s key idea: Simplicity is powerful.

-Utilitarian features -- such as toggles and strange box platforms -- were used subtly but with aplomb.
-The tan suede tunic minidresses sported pleated leather hems -- showcased without jewelry on a makeup-less model.
-Vanhee-Cybulski seemed at times to be making a fashion-forward take on the 80s.
+As the show took off, the odd utilitarian features -- such as toggles and the strange, perplexing box platform shoes that stomped throughout -- were used with subtlety but aplomb.

+It gave a sporty and outer-space feel to the collection’s stylish, almost empty, restraint -- a mood that now defines the talented 44-year-old French designer’s repertoire.

 UKRAINE’S “GOOD SIX” DESIGNERS SHOW UNITED FRONT